MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 ### Design and Building

 As seen in the image above, FlutterFlow allows you to create pages from scratch or use customizable prebuilt templates.
 Within AleFinder, it was super ease to use a GoogleMap element to create the map for the demo app.
-Customizing was relative simple using the provided documentation.
-In addition there are templates and elements that make up the draggable and droppable parts of your MVP.
+Customizing was relatively simple using the provided documentation.
+In addition, there are templates and elements that make up the draggable and droppable parts of your MVP.
 I used a prebuilt travel card to showcase different potential Ales 🍻.

 <div style="display:flex;justify-content:center;flex-wrap:wrap;align-items: center;gap:20px">
 <div ><img src="/img/devopsflutterflow/what_is_flutterflow_google_widgets.png" height="300px"\><p>Image X: GoogleMap element used in AleFinder</p></div>